 The new year is here, and we're excited for what's to come in the world of tech and design.
-2018 was a year filled with taking risks and standing out in digital design, there is no doubt that 2019 will be any different.
-Whether you’re a designer yourself, working with one, launching a new website or design campaign in 2019, staying on top of the latest design trends is plays a crucial role in solidifying your brand and maintaining relevancy within the world of design and technology.
+2018 was a year filled with taking risks and standing out in digital design, there is no doubt that 2019 won't be any different.
+Whether you’re a designer yourself, working with one, launching a new website or design campaign in 2019, staying on top of the latest design trends is extremely important.
+It plays a crucial role in solidifying your brand and maintaining relevancy within the world of design and technology.

 This year, design trends come from both ends of the visual spectrum and provide a large pool of creativity, in case you're looking for some inspiration.
 To get an in-depth look, we've created a list of 9 design trend predictions for 2019.

 8 Digital Design Trends For 2019

 The Newest Web Design Trend: Asymmetrical Design & Grid Layouts

 Trash your grid this year!
 “Broken Grid” layouts are making a rise in the world of website design.
 The grid is an imaginary plane with horizontal and vertical lines to help layout elements on an image, a page, or a screen.